 Important Note: For free plan accounts, once their event reaches 100 registrants/event, the host will not be able to take in more registration and would need to upgrade his/her plan to use the pay-as-you-go model.

-Pay as you go billing: Allow event registration beyond your plan.
+Pay-as-you-go billing: Allow event registration beyond your plan.

-Therefore, we wanted to help the event organizer maximize their event experience and not worry about anything by using pay-as-you-go billing to allow extra registrations beyond their limit.
+Therefore, we wanted to help the event organizer maximize their experience and not worry about anything by using pay-as-you-go billing to allow extra registrations beyond their limit.

 - The event organizer can control the registrant limit.
 If the organizer enables the pay-as-you-go switch, this will take as many extra registrations beyond their registration limit as possible.

-For example: If your registrant's limit is 100 and you expect 50 more participants to join in, you can enable pay as you go and post your event; the billing will be calculated accordingly.
+For example: If your registrant's limit is 100 and you expect 50 more participants to join in, you can enable pay-as-you-go and post your event; the billing will be calculated accordingly.